Andy is a video editor living and working in Kuala Lumpur, Malaysia, in South East Asia. He has not always been so.

 Bitten by the edit bug, he made his way back once again to Hong Kong, to the doors of Star TV (a great big network that few outside Asia will know of) where he enthusiastically offered to work for free if they’d hire him.
 Not his finest display of nuanced negotiation, but it worked nonetheless.
 He did all sorts of everything for Star TV’s broadcast operations, working in many departments with exciting collections of letters in their name (like TX, MCR & CTA).
 And after much badgering they finally let him into their edit suites … as long as he promised to keep them tidy and turn off the lights when he left.

 Over the years, Andy feels he’s worked with his fair share of analog and digital linear edit systems, and is quite comfortable with an edit controller, a switcher and a bank of decks … but he’s content leaving them in the past where they belong.
 He’s worked with his fare share of non-linear edit systems too.
-Sit him in front of a Lightworks system, an Avid or a Final Cut Pro machine and he’s a happy man.
-He’ll freely admit he’s somewhat less comfortable in front of a Premiere system but he’s working in that … he”ll edit you something nice in an Edius suite too, and reasonably quickly so long as you bring him coffee and biscuits.
+Sit him in front of a Lightworks system, or an Avid, Premiere or Final Cut Pro machine and he’s a happy man.
+He’ll make you something nice in a Davinci Resolve or Edius suite too, and reasonably quickly so long as you bring him coffee and biscuits.
 (The nicer you want it the better the biscuits have to be … worth knowing).
 Andy has freelanced along the way as a studio cameraman for NBC, a creative services “preditor” for CNN and as a linear and non-linear editor for Cartoon Network , and yes, he’s also done his share of corporate and event work … heck, he even cut a stag night retrospective once, but he’d really rather not talk about that.
 Andy says he “take’s his hat off” to the world’s wedding video editors who surely have “the least rational clients with the highest expectations” (and Andy doesn’t take his hat off often as he says he burns easily).
-Andy’s better work has aired nationally and internationally … some of the shows have even won awards … but most haven’t, you can’t win them all apparently.
+Andy’s work airs internationally most weeks … some of the shows have even won awards, but although he tries, apparently you can’t win them all (at least that’s what the International Emmy Awards people keep telling him).
 So where is he now?

 Andy is married to his lovely wife Silver with whom he has two kids, Luci and Dan, and the usual assortment of dogs, cats and goldfish.
 When he’s not at home with his family, Andy can be found looking after Aljazeera English’s editing and post production needs at their Asia Pacific headquarters.
 Andy likes living in Malaysia, the food is spicy hot and he thinks having monkeys and monitor lizards in his garden is cool.
 He is not so sure about the snakes, definitely doesn’t like the leeches, but figures no centipedes is always a bonus.
 At home, Andy wonders about all the usual stuff, like why his kids watch too much TV and play video games all the time, whether the cat has worms, and if he should have a bash at writing a new plugin in order to complicate his life unnecessarily.
 Silver rolls her eyes at such displays of absurdity but professes to love him anyway.
 Dan and Luci don’t care either way as long as they have the wii-motes.
 At work, Andy’s skills are in demand.
 His thorough understanding of the technology he works with, due in part to his “previous life”, affords him an insight into applications and workflows that not everyone can easily match.
 He edits, he supervises, he trains, he designs and where necessary he’ll even program custom software to help make it all work.
 He attends meetings, he drinks coffee, he wanders the corridors with a piece of paper looking like he’s going somewhere … occasionally he is, but usually its just the pantry.
 When necessary, Andy patiently explains to film makers why their masterpiece has failed network QC, and then he complains loud and long when his own work fails QC for exactly the same reasons.
 He is complex like that.
 Andy often edits on a system that has been aptly described as “Fisher Price for Space Monkeys”, but he likes it … he is not that complex after all.